-This means that the amount households receive is now linked to the number of bedrooms and people in your home.
+This means that the amount homes receive is now linked to the number of bedrooms and people in your home.
 If you have one spare bedroom, your Housing Benefit will be cut by 14% of the rent you pay every week.
-If you have two or more spare bedrooms, you will lose 25%.
+If you have two or more spare bedrooms you will lose 25%.

 If your benefit is cut you will have to pay the difference between your housing benefit and your rent.

 You can work out whether this will affect you by either using the Citizens Advice bedroom calculator.

 The Government is combining many working age benefits and allowances into a single payment called Universal Credit.

 UC is a new benefit for people aged under 62.
 It's being rolled out and replaces some existing benefits and tax credits.